 Overdraft Privilege helps protect you against having your items returned in the event of an inadvertent overdraft of your account by giving you a reserve for emergencies or unexpected situations.
-There is no fee for having this privilege on your account; you are only charged if you overdraw your account.
-You do not have Overdraft Privilege on your account until you receive written confirmation from us that it has been added to your account, and new accounts must be open at least 60 days in good standing before Overdraft Privilege will be applied to the account.
+There is no fee for having this privilege; you are only charged if you overdraw your account.
+You do not have Overdraft Privilege until you receive written confirmation from us that it has been added, and new accounts must be open at least 60 days in good standing before Overdraft Privilege will be applied.

 Here is how Overdraft Privilege works for you.